 Lumber manufacturing comprises of three main processes: Sawing, Kiln-drying, and Planing.
-All processes are subject to emission control.
-The wood boiler represents a fourth process that provides steam for drying.
+All processes are subject to emissions control.
+Wood boilers represent a fourth process that provides steam for drying.
 Figure 1 shows the relationship between the process and the wood flow to and from each process.